 In an industry like trucking, it can always be difficult to find new talent.
 This is especially true given the ongoing driver shortage.
-Recruiters for truck drivers need to constantly use a mix of old and new tactics to search for, select, hire, and then retain truck drivers.
+Truck driver recruiters need to constantly use a mix of old and new tactics to search for, select, hire, and then retain qualified drivers.
 Here are some of the best ways to recruit truck drivers using sound practices.

 To reach a specific audience, look for niche job boards that are industry-specific or demographic-specific.

 Employee referrals are also a great way to connect to new drivers using your current drivers as resources.
 Why stop there?
 Use crowd-sourcing to find even more diverse talent.
 Internal referrals usually bring more of the same type of employee or talent.
 If you extend your finder’s fee to those outside the company, it will increase your chances of reaching a more diverse candidate pool.
 When using referrals, take care to structure the rewards properly.
 What will really incentivize your current employees to refer someone else?
 Maybe it should be a cash bonus, but maybe it could be a few extra days off or a chance to win season basketball tickets.

 If you’re not using it already, advertising through social media is a great tool to reach drivers.
 Facebook even lets you advertise your jobs to specific people based on their region, demographics, or interests.
 The power of social media comes not just from the business side, but from the personal side as well.
 Encouraging your current employees to share job ads on their social media profiles will dramatically increase the number of people who view them.
 While you can’t force your employees what to post or not post on social media, you can incentivize it.
 Including social media recruiting outreach by employees in your referral program will help you reach more people than if you just posted on the business side of Facebook.

 Some ads only reach those who have already expressed an interest in trucking jobs, but you can also use social media to reach passive job candidates who aren’t searching just yet.